-What is degaussing and how does it work?
+What is hard drive degaussing and how does it work?

 There are some reliable and inexpensive ways to sanitise data securely, and above all, irrevocably.
 There are two possible methods that you can use for sanitising devices that you don’t plan on using again – demagnetisation using degaussing or mechanical destruction via shredding.